 Reading the Black Jazz Writers

 Albert Murray’s Stomping the Blues (1976) is crucial to understanding many of Wynton Marsalis pronouncements and recordings, especially Marsalis’s work in the era of The Majesty of the Blues.
 It is rare for a philosopher/critic to have so much impact on a famous jazz musician.

 The blues as such are synonymous with low spirits.
 Blues music is not.
 With all its so called blue notes and overtones of sadness, blues music of its very nature and function is nothing if not a form of diversion.
 With all its preoccupation with the most disturbing aspects of life, it is something contrived specifically to be performed as entertainment.
 Not only is its express purpose to make people feel good, which is to say high spirits, but in the process of doing so it is actually expected to generate a disposition that is both elegantly playful and heroic in its nonchalance.

 As an educator, I occasionally come face to face with ignorant entitlement from my charges.
 (Of course, this is something that happens to all teachers everywhere).
 To elaborate on a story I told Wynton:

 When teaching at the Banff workshop one summer, ten out of ten young jazz pianists were working on their post-Brad Mehldau/post-Keith Jarrett conception.
 There’s nothing wrong with that, but the same ten pianists then didn’t recognize James P. Johnson’s “Carolina Shout” when I played it for them in a master class.

 Jazz piano wouldn’t exist in its current state without James P. Johnson.
 That piece in particular, “Carolina Shout,” taught Duke Ellington and Fats Waller how to play.

 It is interesting to contrast James P. with his contemporary, George Gershwin.

-While there is no doubt that Gershwin is one of the greatest composers of melody in history, James P. was also a deep genius.
+While there is no doubt that Gershwin is one of the greatest American composers, James P. was also a deep genius.
 His academy was not melody, but rhythm.